BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/array_methods.md

 Refactoring is changing existing code so that it *works* the same, but is cleaner and easier to read.

-Let's go back to the old frenemy lab, and use arrays to make it a little bit cleaner!
+Let's go back to the old Hello Frenemy Input lab, and use arrays to make it a little bit cleaner!